SushilSanjayBhile/Practice/go/goUdemy/README.md

         )

         This might cause confusion, when we have multiple static imports, then it is difficult to identify in which package the function's definition is.

+        ex.
+Look inside dontDo/staticImport

+Fact 5) In return of a function, we don't have to write name of variables we want to return, if we have mentioned the names in function's return definition.

+        ex.
+Look inside interesting/return